WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/51_Colossians/Col_1.md

 Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ.

 ###### 29
-For this I toil, struggling with all his energy that he powerfully works within me. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For this I toil, struggling with all his energy that he powerfully works within me.

 ***